georgebullock/georgebullock/README.md

 <h1 align="left">Hi 👋, I'm George</h1>
-<h2 align="left">A frontend developer in Berlin, Germany</h2>
+<h2 align="left">A product manager in Berlin, Germany</h2>

 I'm a business professional with strong information technology skills.

 I have over 10 years of experience working for media and technology companies.
 I started my career in finance and business development.
 Post-Grad, I switched to marketing and did growth-oriented marketing for startups.
 My focuses were user acquisition and conversion optimization.

 The technical side of marketing inspired me to study design and web development.
 In mid-2015, I started teaching myself UX design, UI Design, HTML, CSS, and JavaScript after work.
-A few months later I decided to become a frontend developer.
+A few months later, I decided to become a frontend developer.

 To speed up my transition, I took a sabbatical for most of 2016 to study design and web technology full time.
 Besides teaching myself, I completed a full-time web development boot camp.
 In October, I started applying for frontend development jobs.
 A month later I landed my first frontend job at Aperto - An IBM Company (IBM iX).

+After ~5 years in frontend engineering, I decided to make a lateral move into product management to apply my business and technical skills to aligning people and driving business outcomes.

-Currently, I'm a frontend developer at Aroundhome, which is a marketplace for home services.
-My team handles prospecting for demand-side growth opportunities and building the next generation of Aroundhome's products.
+Now, I'm a product manager at mobileJobs, which is a SaaS recruiting solution and marketplace for blue-collar talent.
+I'm responsible for the B2C side of the product making sure blue-collar job applicants have delightful application experiences resulting in job offers.

 I earned an MBA from EDHEC Business School in France.
-I also hold a B.S. in Business Administration, with an emphasis on finance, from California State University - Los Angeles.
+I also hold a B.S. in Business Administration, with an emphasis on finance, from California State University, Los Angeles.
 And I'm a Project Management Institute Agile Certified Practitioner (PMI - ACP) certificate holder.

 <h2 align="left">More about me</h2>